konradsic/dj-cloudy/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 What you expected for the bot to send.

-**Do you use latest features / readed last change log and know what changes** Make sure that you understood latest updates and input data you entered is compatible with latest standards
+**Do you use latest features / readed last change log and know what changed** Make sure that you understood latest updates and input data you entered is compatible with latest standards

 **Additional context**